Documentation

 chmod +x script.2s.sh

-The first line of the output will be used to display as a title of a status bar button, and the rest will go into the body of the popover.
+The first line of the output will be used to display the title of a status bar button, and the rest will go into the body of the popover.

 #!/bin/sh